mehak2006/ocd_loginClone/README.md

 # ocd_loginClone

 ---
+#To view login page directly, click on this link->https://ocd-login-1rstyearinductions.netlify.app/

 ### **🌟 OCD Login Page**
 A simple and visually appealing **login page** built using **HTML & CSS**.
 This is my **first significant project** using frontend technologies as part of my **inductions**, and I’m looking forward to improving my skills in web development! 🚀